-The Fund may invest in companies across the market-capitalization spectrum, and may have exposure to various currencies.
-Generally, less than 25% of the Net Asset Value of the Fund will be invested in cash and cash equivalents as described below in the section entitled Cash and Cash Equivalents.
+The Fund may invest in companies across the market-capitalization spectrum and may have exposure to various currencies, however it may also be concentrated in industry sectors.
+Generally less than 25% of the Net Asset Value of the Fund will be invested in cash and cash equivalents as described below in the section entitled Cash and Cash Equivalents.